The applicant must submit the following by October 1 each year to:

 Cedar Rapids, Iowa 52402-3026

-Official transcript(s) of all college courses from which all science courses will be included in the calculation of the science GPA (biology and chemistry.)
+Official transcript(s) of all college courses from which all science courses will be included in the calculation of the science GPA (biology and chemistry).
+Electronic transcripts are acceptable and can be emailed to email@example.com.
 Introduction to MLS/CLS courses will NOT be included in the science GPA calculation due to the variability between academic institutions awarding credits for the course.
 All transcripts will be required to be received no later than Oct.
-15 in order for an applicant to be eligible for an interview.
+1 in order for an applicant to be eligible for an interview.

 Personal interview.
 Granted after the official transcript and letters of reference have been evaluated and an applicant is deemed eligible for an interview.
 A tour of the clinical facilities will be given at that time.